Rape in Taiwan

 Rape in Taiwan is sexual assault involving sexual penetration carried out against a person without their consent in the nation.
 Victims and perpetrators include Taiwan citizens, residents, and foreign nationals from a wide range of backgrounds and every social class.

 Victims, some who are lured into sex trafficking in Taiwan, are raped in hotels and other locations throughout the country.
 There have been women deceived by perpetrators in fake modeling photoshoots.
-Some are victims of drugging, gang rape, torture, murder, and sexual slavery.
+Some are victims of drugging, kidnapping, gang rape, torture, murder, and sexual slavery.
+Rapes involving alcohol have occurred.
 Victims suffer from physical and psychological trauma, ostracization, and, at times, suicide.
 Rapes and attempted rapes have been committed by students, teachers, artists, television personalities, spa and massage workers, medical staff, Taiwan military personnel, and others.

 History

 Rape was committed by Imperial Japanese Armed Forces personnel in Taiwan during the Asia–Pacific War.
 Comfort women from Taiwan were sex trafficked and sexually assaulted.